-Pathway Courses Requirements Applied BTEC pathway 4 GCSEs or BTECS grades 9-4 including English (4) and Science or Maths (4) Core 1 3 A levels GCSE average of 6-6.7.
-5 GCSEs grades 9-4 including English and Maths (4) Core 2 4 A levels.
+Pathway Courses Requirements Applied BTEC pathway 4 GCSEs grades 9-4 - or BTECs grade pass to distinction.
+GCSE grades must include a 4 in both English and Maths.
+Core 1 3 A levels GCSE average of 5 or above.
+5 GCSEs grades 9-4 including English (4) and Maths (4) Core 2 4 A levels.
 All 4 subjects should be completed in Year 13 GCSE average of 6.7 5 GCSEs grades 9-4 inc English and Maths (4) Supported 3 A levels and GCSE resit (in either English or Maths) GCSE average of at least 5 5 GCSEs grades 9-4 including English or Maths below 4